Santa Barbara City Fire Department

-The Santa Barbara City Fire Department (SBFD) is the agency that provides fire protection and basic life support (BLS) emergency medical services for the city of Santa Barbara.
+The City of Santa Barbara Fire Department (SBFD), also known as the Santa Barbara City Fire Department, is the fire department of the city of Santa Barbara, California, United States.
+It provides fire protection and basic life support (BLS) emergency medical services for the city of Santa Barbara.
 The Santa Barbara County Fire Department serves county residents.

 Equipment

 Truck 1 during a drill at the training tower.

 Type 1 Engine

 Santa Barbara has a total of 11 pumper engines with 7 acting as frontline engines and an additional 4 in reserve.
 These engines are staffed by 3 personnel: a captain, an engineer and a firefighter.
 Each engine is fitted with a 1500 GPM pump and carries 750 gallons of water.

 Type 3 Engine

 The Type 3 Engines, which are used mainly for vegetation fires, are smaller than the Type 1s which are used primarily in the city.
 It can pump water while the vehicle is being driven, unlike the Type 1 engine.
 Each of the engines feature a 500-gallon water tank and a 20-gallon tank for Class A foam.
 In September 2013, the SBFD bought a second $400,000 Type 3 Engine and placed it at station 7, moving the older Type 3 to station 4.